fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/part2.md

 ---

 In the Altai Mountains, Kusala drank airag with round bread and roasted lamb.
-Across from him, Mailaiti, his wife, accompanied their son as he played.
+Across from him, Babusha, his wife, accompanied their son as he played.
+Babusha was not Toghon's birth mother but treated him like her own child.
+She was also currently pregnant.
 The boy, now five years old, seemed bright and cheerful, greatly enjoying the stories his mother told about the kung fu heroes of Zhongyuan.

 Toghon Temür asked, for the umpteenth time, "So these people can fly?"